Sustainable Kitchens: 18 Ideas for an Eco-Friendly Design

 As well as sustainably sourced timber flooring, you can look to more unusual materials in order to ensure your floor is eco-friendly.
 Bamboo and cork flooring are both renewable resources, which are growing in popularity and in the range of styles available.

-No matter the quality, every kitchen has a shelf life.
-Once yours reaches the end of its lifespan, the decision to use raw and recyclable materials such as wood and metal means that your kitchen can be easily recycled where it cannot be directly re-used again.
+No matter the quality, every kitchen also has a shelf life.
+Once yours reaches the end of its lifespan, the decision to use raw and recyclable materials such as wood and metal means that your kitchen can be easily recycled when it cannot be directly re-used again.

 Your kitchen's carbon footprint is another key area to consider when choosing a manufacturer.
 A kitchen that is produced locally in the UK is ideal, as it won't have to clock up many miles travelling from the workshop to your home.